upscayl/upscayl/README.md

     <img src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" height="50px"/>
   </a>

-Upscayl should be available on the Software Store of most Linux operating systems.
-You can download the [Flatpak](https://flatpak.org/setup) or Snap version, if your distro's Store App supports them.
+Upscayl should be available on the software listings of most Linux operating systems.
+Your distro's Store app might also support the [Flatpak](https://flatpak.org/setup) or Snap version.

 #### Portable Method